tronikos/esphome-magnetometer-water-gas-meter/README.md

       icon: mdi:waves
       delay_on:
         minutes: 45
-      # Water has been running for 45 minutes.
-Subtract irrigation system that consumes 0.28 gal/min between 7 to 9 am or 8 to 10 am depending on DST
+      # Subtract irrigation system that consumes 0.28 gal/min between 7 to 9 am or 8 to 10 am depending on DST
       state: "{{ max(0, states('sensor.water_meter_flow') | float - (0.3 if now().hour in range(7, 10) else 0)) > 0 }}"
     - name: Water running for 20 minutes at more than 1.5 gal/min
       unique_id: water_running_20min